 A well-cooked roasted beet skin should come right off.
 If it's being a bit stubborn just grab a vegetable peeler and peel it off.

 You can store your cut beets for up to six days in the fridge, or pack them in freezer-safe bags and freeze them.
-If you are roasting the beets a few days before you plan to use them, peel the beets and leave them whole before storing them in the fridge, this prolongs the beets freshness.
+If you are roasting the beets a few days before you plan to use them, peel the beets and leave them whole before storing them in the fridge, this prolongs the freshness of the beets.

 Serve this With